electron/electron/docs/tutorial/multithreading.md

 ## Available APIs

 All built-in modules of Node.js are supported in Web Workers, and `asar` archives can still be read with Node.js APIs.
-However non of Electron's built-in modules can be used in multi-threaded environment.
+However none of Electron's built-in modules can be used in a multi-threaded environment.

 ## Native Node.js modules

 Any native Node.js module can be loaded directly in Web Workers, but it is strongly recommended not to do so.
-Most existing native modules have been written assuming single-thread environment, using them in Web Workers will lead to crashes and memory corruptions.
+Most existing native modules have been written assuming single-threaded environment, using them in Web Workers will lead to crashes and memory corruptions.

-Even when using a thread-safe native Node.js module, it should be noticed that the `process.dlopen` function is not thread safe, so loading a native module in Web Workers is not thread safe.
+Note that even if a native Node.js module is thread-safe it's still not safe to load it in a Web Worker because the `process.dlopen` function is not thread safe.

 The only way to load a native module safely for now, is to make sure the app loads no native modules after the Web Workers get started.